Which Mac should you buy?

 MacBook

-[Editor’s note: Rumor has it that Apple may introduce new laptops at its Worldwide Developers Conference on June 5.
-If you can, it might be a good idea to hold off on buying a Mac laptop until that date.]

 What is it?
-The MacBook is Apple’s latest entry in the ultra-portable laptop market.
-It’s actually lighter than the MacBook Air and smaller than the 13-inch MacBook Air.
+The MacBook is Apple’s entry in the ultra-portable laptop market.
+It’s actually lighter and smaller than the 13-inch MacBook Air.

 Who’s it for?
 The MacBook is made for users who prioritize mobility over everything else, including features and performance.

-Note: Editor's note: We've updated the iMac Pro section of this article with news about new Intel Xeon-W workstation-class processors, which could be the processor in the iMac Pro.